-Whip up this keto cookies ‘n cream milkshake in just 15 minutes, for a killer fat bomb treat or low carb dessert!
-No-bake ‘oreo cookie’ crumbs included!
+Whip up this keto cookies ‘n cream milkshake in just 15 minutes, for a killer fat bomb treat or low carb dessert.
+And yes, (no-bake!) ‘oreo cookie’ crumbs included!

 Keto Cookies ‘N Cream Milkshake

 I feel like this keto cookies and cream milkshake needs (very!) little introduction.
-You know what to expect: a delicious vanilla ice cream shake, blended up with Oreo cookie crumbs for those chocolate hues (and incredible texture!).
+You know what to expect: a delicious vanilla ice cream shake, blended up with Oreo cookie crumbs for those chocolate hues and texture.

 For the ice cream shake I’m giving you two options: one with actual ice cream and a second one with a nifty hack (a bit less creamy, but so yum!).

-And what about said cookie crumbs, you’re probably asking!
-Now, in all honesty and despite how much I love baking, I wasn’t about to bake a whole batch of cookies just to blend them up!
-So I followed the route of our famous cookies ‘n cream fat bombs with an ‘instant’ version that totally does the trick.
+And what about said ‘cookie crumbs’, you’re probably asking!
+Now, in all honesty and despite how much I love baking, I wasn’t about to bake a whole batch of cookies just to blend them up.
+So I followed the route of my famous cookies ‘n cream fat bombs with an ‘instant’ version that totally does the trick.
 Read on!

 The ‘Oreo’ Cookie Crumb Deets

 It’s super simple.
 All you need to do for the ‘cookies’ is toast up some almond flour and mix in some cocoa, sweetener and butter.
 Once you get it all frozen up, you get that awesome mouthfeel of soaked cookie crumbs.
 Fairly instant, and no baking required.

 Though, I mean, you can always go ahead and bake a batch of our gluten free & keto Oreos.
 They’re ace, and come highly recommended!
 Just do yourself the pleasure of eating them whole.